lucamazzza/lucamazzza/README.md

 About me
 --------

-I am an Engineer Developer and Graphics enthusiast from Lugano, Switzerland ⛰️🇨🇭
+I am a Software Engineer Developer and Graphics enthusiast from Lugano, Switzerland ⛰️🇨🇭

 My engineering philosophy centers on building high-performance systems from the ground up.
 I am most at home architecting custom graphics engines using **OpenGL** & **GLFW**, or designing low-level libraries that push the boundaries of what standard tools offer.